danilovdev/FirebaseChatApp/README.md

 6. Using Firebase observe method for loading messages
 7. Using Dictionary for grouping messages for users
 8. Using sort method for sorting messages by timestamp

+Parts 11-15 completed.
+February 14, 2018 What is done:

+1. Adding chat bubbleswhen
+2. Moving view when keyboard appears